mnentwig/fooplot/README.md

 Adjusts the initial zoom settings to end at the given high end of the Y axis

 ### -persist (filename) optional
-Loads window position and size at startup, saves on change.
+Loads window position and size at startup, saves on change into given file.
 Use to close and re-open a plot without changing place and size.

 ### -sync (filename) optional
 The given arbitrary file is periodically polled for its modification date.
 On change, the plot closes.
 Use to automatically close one or more plots.

 E.g. use one common file for a large number of plots.
-Or use the datafile so the plot closes once data gets rewritten.
+Or use the datafile so the plot automatically closes when data gets rewritten.

 Example: "touch myPersistfile.txt; fooplot.exe -persist myPersistfile.txt ..."